 I’ve been writing and recording around one song around every three months ever since.
 My songs eventually matured, and some four years ago, I took the ones I felt matched, and put them in my debut CD, Nocturnal Fables and Illusions.

-I had since then moved to a small island off the Georgia Straight called Pender Island.
-Living in a home recording studio and spent a year and half recording a second album.
+Since then, I had moved to a small island off the Georgia Straight.
+While there, I lived in a recording studio.
 The island has an estimated population of about 2,500 during the winter, so it was a fairly solitary environment.
-I taught myself to play a banjo and trumpet (or at least make noise with them), and learned to play more complex pieces on a piano, which was in the basement of the house I was renting.
-I later moved to Vancouver (where I still am) and recorded the last few parts of the second full-length release, Trust LP.
+I taught myself to play a banjo and trumpet (or at least make noise with them).
+I later moved to Vancouver and recorded the last few parts of the second full-length release, Trust LP.

 If you’ve made it down to here, then I’m not as bad of a writer as I thought – or, you’re a very dedicated reader.
 Well, either way, thanks for listening!